Fibromyalgia Flares

 I sometimes also experience heightened anxiety or bouts of depression.

-Again, the length of flares vary from person to person.
-Fibromyalgia flares can last a few hours, a few days, or a few weeks.
-I’ve had flares last as long as three months and recently experienced an anxiety attack that lasted days.
+Just as the flare can vary from person to person, so does its length.
+Flares have been known to last a few hours, a few days, or a few weeks.
+I’ve had flares last as long as three months.

 There are many triggers for a flare.